 7. Appeal to Their Competitive Side

-If your son is competitive, appeal to his competitive side and make peeing a game!
+If your son is competitive, appeal to his competitive side, and make peeing a game!
 Draw lines in his potty and see how full he can get it!
 Cheer for him as he makes progress in filling it.
-I promise you, if he thinks it is a game, it will instantly become more appealing to your son!
+If he thinks it is a game, it will instantly become more appealing to your son!

 8. Teach Them the Fun of On the Go

-Boys have a natural advantage over girls in that they can tinkle on the go!
+Boys have a natural advantage over girls because they can tinkle on the go!
 So let them take advantage of this when you are in the backyard.
-And then when you are not, bring the potty on the go.
+And then, when you are not, bring the potty on the go.
 Ask them if they need to go before entering a store.

 9. Have them sit.
 Not stand.

-Do not, I repeat, DO NOT teach your sons to stand while peeing when newly potty training or you will end up with a mess of pee on your toilet, wall and floor!
+Do not, I repeat, DO NOT teach your sons to stand while peeing when newly potty training or you will end up with a mess of pee on your toilet, wall, and floor!
 At first, sitting is a must.
-Actually, this doesn’t really change as they grow. 😉
+This doesn’t really change as they grow.

 Now, this is for your sanity and no one else!
-Keep disinfectant wipes in your bathroom, and some sort of plug in, because for some reason that defies logic, pee will end up all over even when they are sitting.
+Keep disinfectant wipes in your bathroom and an air freshener plugin because, for some reason, that defies logic, the pee will end up all over, even when they are sitting.
 And you don’t want your bathroom to smell like a truck stop!

 11. Nighttime Training May Not Come as Quickly as Daytime

-I have found that with my sons, they do not necessarily night train at the same time as they day train.
-It is okay for them to wear diapers at night and not during the day and still remain potty trained.
-The most important aspect is to take off the overnight diaper as soon as they wake and switch to undies.
+I found that my sons did not necessarily night train at the same time as they day train.
+It is okay for them to wear diapers at night and not during the day and remain potty trained.
+The most important aspect is to remove the overnight diaper as soon as they wake and switch to undies.
 Otherwise, they will get lazy and have an accident.

 12. Remember Every Child’s Journey is Different

-No matter who the child, you can expect the journey will be different.
-I had one son who potty trained at 2.5 and never had an accident again.
+No matter which child, you can expect the journey will be different.
+I had one son who potty trained at 2.5 years old and never had an accident again.
 I had another who started pooping on the potty at 21 months but had pee accidents until 4.
 Expect bumps in the road, or in this case, little puddles of pee.
 And have grace!
 Because by the time they’re 10, they’ll have it down.

 Did I miss something?
-Leave your best potty training tip below!
+Leave your best potty training tip in the comments!